 5 EASY STEPS TO HELP CLEAN UP THE OCEAN

 Have you ever been swimming in the ocean and come across a plastic bag?
-Have you ever been lying on the beach surrounded by pieces of trash?
-I certainly have, and I can almost guarantee that if you haven’t… One day you will!
+Have you ever been lying on the beach whilst surrounded by pieces of unwanted trash?
+I certainly have, and I’m sure you have too…

-The ocean is the only thing that physically connects every one of us around the world, and it’s up to us to take care of it.
-Every single day, millions of pieces of plastic waste fill up our beaches and the beautiful ocean for our marine life to consume.
+The ocean is the only thing that physically connects each and every one of us around the world, and we desperately need to protect it.
+Every single day, millions plastic waste items fill up our beaches, oceans and waterways, causing havoc on the natural world.

-It’s horrible, to say the very least… But here are a few easy things you can do to ensure that you reduce your impact and help to clean up the ocean!
+It’s horrible, to say the very least… But here are a few easy things you can do to help clean up the ocean!

 It may seem like something so small couldn’t possibly do much harm to the environment, but that’s very far from the case.
 These tiny plastic fibres are polluting our oceans with every single wash… So much so that our marine species are suffering because of it.

 Fish confuse the plastic for food, and as a result, will die before reaching the reproductive age.
 It’s also been noted that these fibres can build up inside the bodies of whales, which will further contribute to their demise.